yusufpapurcu/rust-from-lang/README.md

 of the language you're familiar with you'll find various Rust concepts explained in the language you know and how that translates to Rust.

+## External Resources
+If you look at the [External](./External.md) file you'll find resources for learning Rust coming from other languages.
+Some of these are simple comparisons while others are more in depth tutorials.
+If nothing in the current repo satisfies your needs it's recommended that you look there.

 ## Contributing
 Are you a more seasoned Rust Lang user?
 Help write some articles for languages you're also passionate about!
 Noticed an error?
 Open up an